de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 }
 ```

-As can be seen from the above codes, title is a private field in class Book so it can only be accessed within class Book.
-The method open is within the class; therefore, it can use title directly.
+As can be seen from the above codes, the title is a private field in class Book, so we can only access it within the class Book.
+For example, the method open() is within the class Book, so it can use the field title directly.

-However, if we try to access title outside the class, we will get an error.
+However, if we try to access the private field title or the private method open() outside the class Book, we get errors.

 ```java
 class Pen {